 Travelling from or through a COVID-19 hotspot

-Anyone can enter Queensland unless they have been in a COVID-19 hotspot, New South Wales or overseas in the last 14 days.
+Anyone can enter Queensland without a border pass, unless they have been in a COVID-19 hotspot, New South Wales or overseas in the last 14 days.

 If you have been in a hotspot within the last 14 days or since the hotspot was declared (whichever is shorter), you are no longer able to quarantine in Queensland and will be turned away at our border—unless you are exempt under the definitions within the Border Direction, which include: